The 3 most important retirement questions you need to ask yourself

-This article originally featured as a guest post on Pounds and Sense.
+This article on the 3 most important retirement questions originally featured as a guest post on Pounds and Sense.

 It’s Sunday evening and you’re winding down after a busy weekend with friends and family.
 As you sit back in your favourite chair and think about the week ahead, you can’t quite get comfortable.

 The thought of going back to work on Monday morning makes you feel a bit uneasy.
-In fact, the thought of doing it for another 5 – 10 years makes you feel sick!
+The thought of doing it for another 5 – 10 years makes you feel sick!

 If you’ve ever experienced this, you might be approaching the point where you’ve had enough (that’s a technical term).